pymeasure/pymeasure/docs/tutorial/procedure.rst

 .. role:: python(code)
     :language: python

 This tutorial will walk you through using PyMeasure to acquire a current-voltage (IV) characteristic using a Keithley 2400.
 Even if you don't have access to this instrument, this tutorial will explain the method for making measurements with PyMeasure.
 First we describe using a simple script to make the measurement.
-From there, we show how :ref:`Procedures` objects greatly simplify the workflow, which leads to making the measurement with a graphical interface.
+From there, we show how :mod:`Procedure <pymeasure.experiment.procedure>` objects greatly simplify the workflow, which leads to making the measurement with a graphical interface.

 Using scripts
 =============